 It’s MULTIPLICATION TIME!
-My students are so excited to be practicing their Nines Multiplication Facts now!
+My students are so excited to be practicing multiplying by 9 now!
 Time to bring out the multiplication games and multiplication math centers.

 9s are super fun because there are so many great patterns and tricks when it comes to the Nines!
 The first 9s trick that I love is how the product of 9 times any number always equals nine when you add the digits together.
 I love watching my students’ faces when I write the Multiplication Nines Facts on the Smartboard and we work together to prove it!

 You can do this with literally any number:

 Multiply 9 by any number!

 Go ahead!
 Try it!

 Another cool trick when you multiply by nine is that we notice a pattern with the first five facts (9×1=9 to 9×5=45) to the next five facts (9×6=54 to 9×10=90).
 The numbers in the product are reversed. 😉